Wizards & Muggles: Part 2 A Wizarding “World”

 Be Careful What You Ask For

-If the current population of the wizarding world is estimated at 25% Muggle-born, and 50% halfblood (information as given us in a televised interview with Rowling some years ago) and that if — as many of us have been supposing — Muggle-born magical children have not actively been sought out and trained to be wizards throughout the entire period of Seclusion, then when would Muggle-born wizards first have been actively sought and recruited into the wizarding world?
+If the current population of the wizarding world is estimated at 25% Muggle-born, and 50% halfblood (information as given us in a televised interview with Rowling some years ago) and that if — as some of us have been supposing — Muggle-born magical children have not actively been sought out and trained to be wizards throughout the entire period of Seclusion, then when would Muggle-born wizards first have been aggressively sought out and recruited into the wizarding world?
 And how long has it taken for the current wizarding world population demographics to reach their present rates?
 What are some of the implications of all this?

 In particular, how did the imposition of wizarding Seclusion affect the population of the wizarding world?